mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/binding.md

 If the request path is `/john`, the response will be `Hello, john!`.
 :::

 Below the path parameter is named `:firstName` (line 1) and the method parameter is named `name` (line 3).
-Without binding the parameter, the `@Param` annotation would try to bind a `:firstName` path parameter which doesn't exist.
+What happens here is the `@Param` annotation would try to bind a `:name` path parameter which doesn't exist.
 This would result in a compile-time error.

 ```dart showLineNumbers
 @Get(':firstName')